 Blessed are those who are persecuted for righteousness’ sake, for theirs is the kingdom of heaven.
 Blessed are you when others revile you and persecute you and utter all kinds of evil against you falsely on my account.~Matthew 5:10-11 ESV

-Years ago, a recruiter contacted me because he saw my resume online.
-He called asking me to come in for an interview for a state-of-the-art histology lab in Cleveland–even offering me the salary I desired.
+Years ago, a recruiter contacted me because he saw my resume online, asking me to interview for a state-of-the-art histology lab–even offering the salary I desired.

 This company pursued me for my skills.

 We use the word pursue in many ways.
 Pursue is one of those words which has a negative or positive meaning.

 Matthew 5:10 uses the Hebrew word radaph (pronounced raw-daf’) for persecuted.
 It means to run after (usually with hostile intent; –chase, put to flight, follow (after, on), hunt, (be under) persecute(-ion, -or), pursue(-r).

 As I sit here writing these words my mind is going in many directions as far as where to take this post.
 I haven’t written much in the hours I have sat in front of this laptop!
 I feel the Lord taking me in a direction I really didn’t intend to go.